Sub-

 Mr Salinas is Digital Transformation Specialist

-Objectives of the sub-project
+Objectives of the subproject

 - Providing the engineering data